bnb-chain/BEPs/BEP10.md

 ## 2. Abstract

 By adding a field in each transaction message, the origin of any transaction could be tracked.

 ## 3. Status

-This BEP is under implementation.
+This BEP is already implemented.

 ## 4. Motivation